The Privileged Nigerian Intellectual?

 The Nigerian intellectual in this context is the Intellectual with Privilege (IWP).
 The IWP is the ‘well-connected’ or ‘lucky’ intellectual usually with postgraduate qualifications, an overseas education, comes from a privileged family and has a handsome livelihood.
-Privilege exists in all societies but in many societies it is supposed to make the intellectual an “exemplary elite.”
+Privilege exists in all societies but in many societies, it is supposed to make the intellectual an “exemplary elite.”
 It is mostly tolerable by the majority of people.
 Will anyone grumble that the Emir of Kano’s son is the Governor of Central Bank if he has the skills and genuinely merits the position?
 However, the non-privileged intellectual does not count no matter his or her usefulness to society.
 Julien Benda in the Betrayal of the Intellectuals said intellectuals have to choose between truth and justice or privilege and power.
 The IWP has chosen.
 No wonder idiots are so powerful and persuasive in the land.

-When perhaps most Nigerian intellectuals have shown themselves to be competent “rent seekers” and sour “responsibility shirkers”, so say various leaders, how can they be trusted with delicate ideas that require the utmost care, diligence and tenacity to successfully implement?
-Intellectuals are only listened by leaders when their outputs are very persuasive and their application inevitable; that is no easy task.
-It is truism that successive governments have not offered Nigerian intellectuals with enabling conditions.
+When perhaps most Nigerian intellectuals have shown themselves to be competent “rent-seekers” and sour “responsibility shirkers.”
+So says various leaders, how can they be trusted with delicate ideas that require the utmost care, diligence and tenacity to successfully implement?
+Intellectuals are only listened by leaders when their outputs are very persuasive and their application inevitable.
+That is no easy task.
+It is a truism that successive governments have not offered Nigerian intellectuals with enabling conditions.
 Idea theft is a rule, IWPs abetting the racket against non-privileged creators of useful knowledge.

 It is certainly ‘rethink time’.